-Our capital expenditures are primarily for network infrastructure, computer hardware and software, leasehold improvements of our facilities, expansion of clean room facilities and demonstration and development tools.
+Our capital expenditures are primarily for network infrastructure, computer hardware and software, construction and leasehold improvements of our facilities, expansion of clean room facilities and demonstration and development tools.
 None of these assets are held as collateral or guarantee other obligations.
 For additional information on our capital expenditures, see "Item 5B.
-Liquidity and Capital Resources" in this annual report on Form 20-F.
+Liquidity and Capital Resources" in this Annual Report.